aayushk9/BlogConnect/README.md

 # BlogConnect

-Welcome to the newsletter backend app.
+Welcome to the BlogConnect backend app.
 This repository contains Backend and frontend code for newsletter application.
 This application is designed to handle the distribution of newsletter.
-When users will Subscribe to newsletter they will recieve my Hashnode blogs to their inbox.
+When a user will Subscribe to BlogConnect they will recieve my Hashnode blogs to their inbox.

 ## Features